ElliotSemiColon/prime-finder-benchmark/README.md

 # making sense of the result
 the higher the number of *iterations*, the faster your cpu and ram\
-iterations are reflected by score in points (points are adjusted for runtime variations)
+iterations are reflected by score in points (points are adjusted for the time it took to run the benchmark)